edthedev/edthedev.github.io/arcade/tmntcade.md

 ![USB Controller](img/usb_1.jpg)

-This USB chip will allow the existing cabinet controls to be connected to the [Raspbery Pi][1] as USB controllers.
+This USB chip allowed the existing cabinet controls to be connected to the [Raspbery Pi][1] as USB controllers.
 Rewiring these controls was the most time-consuming part of the project.
 I used four of these - one for each player (Leo, Mikey, Don and Raph).

+## Wiring the Controls

++ For the buttons, I used a pliers and moved the existing JST connectors to my [USB Connectors](https://smile.amazon.com/gp/aw/d/B01FZ797OC?psc=1&ref=ppx_pop_mob_b_asin_title).
+In some places there was some epoxy.
+I dealt with it by pulling harder with the pliers.
+I very nearly stripped one of the wires, but it worked out.
++ For the joysticks I had to [learn how to disconnect and reconnect a JDT connector](https://youtu.be/kRvDgiX4Sk4).
+The joystick wires were in sets of 4, and my USB board needed sets of 2.
+I didn't have to pick anywhere special to put them - I just put them on the next open slot - following the usual advice to **keep every control set wired in the same order**.
++ To allow all the USB controllers wires to connect into the controls box, I used a rotorary cutting tool to cut the existing plastic opening larger.

+## Wiring the Screen

+I used the part that gets recommended in most guides.
+It worked fine, except I haven't restored sound yet.
+It was initially not obvious to me that I had to a remove a cover on the back of the monitor, but once I did, I started finding connectors that matched up as I needed.
+I pretty much just plugged each wire where it fit, and it worked on the first try.

 ## First Configuration - Only supports 2 button games